Campus Safety & Security

 - Vehicle Assistance Program: We provide assistance in starting vehicles and opening locked doors.

-- Transportation for Visitors With Limited Mobility: We provide shuttle transportation to visitors and attendees of Morningside College campus events who require special assistance.
+- Transportation for Visitors With Limited Mobility: We provide shuttle transportation to visitors and attendees of Morningside University campus events who require special assistance.

-On a regular basis, Morningside College provides programs designed to educate the community on issues such as:
+On a regular basis, Morningside University provides programs designed to educate the community on issues such as:

 - Crime Prevention

 - Fire Prevention